-More recently, with enactment of the Tax Cuts and Jobs Act of 2017, in December 2017, Congress repealed the "individual mandate."
+For example, with enactment of the Tax Cuts and Jobs Act of 2017, in December 2017, Congress repealed the "individual mandate."
 The repeal of this provision, which requires most Americans to carry a minimal level of health insurance, will become effective in 2019.
 According to the Congressional Budget Office, the repeal of the individual mandate will cause 13 million fewer Americans to be insured in 2027 and premiums in insurance markets may rise.
 Additionally, on January 22, 2018, the President signed a continuing resolution on appropriations for fiscal year 2018 that delayed the implementation of certain ACA-mandated fees, including the so-called "Cadillac" tax on certain high cost employer-sponsored insurance plans, the annual fee imposed on certain health insurance providers based on market share, and the medical device excise tax on non-exempt medical devices.
-The Congress will likely consider other legislation to replace elements of the ACA during 2018.
+Further, the Bipartisan Budget Act of 2018, among other things, amends the ACA, effective January 1, 2019, to increase from 50 percent to 70 percent the point-of-sale discount that is owed by pharmaceutical manufacturers who participate in Medicare Part D and to close the coverage gap in most Medicare drug plans, commonly referred to as the "donut hole".